 The next morning I set off up a dirt road towards Southern Cross, which is about 200km west of Kalgoorlie, and on the way I visited a place called Mulka's Cave, home to some Aboriginal cave paintings.
 It strikes me that I've not said much about Aboriginal culture so far, so I'd better explain how the Aboriginal myths hang together.

-All the Aboriginal tribes have their own stories about the regions they inhabited, and these stories all come together form the mythology of the Aboriginal people.
-The mythology is collectively called the Dreaming, so when you visit areas and read about how the Aborigines believed the earth was formed and so on, you're reading part of the Dreaming, and in its entirety the Dreaming describes how everything was formed, from the earth to the animals to the laws of the tribes.
-For example, the story of the Coorong involves this guy chasing a huge fish about, thus forming the huge dune during the chase, and making the Murray River so wide with the fish's passage.
+All the Aboriginal tribes have their own stories about the regions they inhabited, and these stories all come together to form the mythology of the Aboriginal people.
+The mythology is collectively called the Dreaming, so when you visit parts of Australia and read about how the Aborigines believed the landscape was formed and so on, you're reading part of the Dreaming, and in its entirety the Dreaming describes how everything was formed, from the earth to the animals to the laws of the tribes.
+For example, the story of the Coorong involves this guy chasing a huge fish about, thus forming the huge dune during the chase, and making the Murray River really wide at that point with the fish's passage.
 Mulka's Cave also has a story in the Dreaming.

 The story goes that this unmarried couple had a child, and because it was forbidden to have children out of wedlock, the child, Mulka, was born cross-eyed.
 This made it impossible for Mulka to aim his spear straight, so he couldn't hunt animals for food, and was forced to kill and eat little children.
 This diet made him so large and fierce that the local tribesmen decided to rid themselves of the menace.
 They chased him out of his cave, and eventually killed him some miles away, where they dumped the body on an ant's nest, without a proper burial.
 You can still see the handprints of Mulka on the roof of his cave today.

-Another wacky thing about Mulka's cave, and indeed Wave Rock, is that they are water catchment areas.
-What this means is that when it rains, water pours over the rocks, and the enterprising local council has built a series of channels and dams to store the water: it's bloody dry out here most of the time.
-It's strange to see these ancient rock mounds with modern concrete walls to direct the water: it's almost a shame, but it's probably preferable to huge pipelines from the coast.
+Another interesting thing about Mulka's Cave, and indeed Wave Rock, is that they are water catchment areas.
+What this means is that when it rains, water pours over the rocks, and the enterprising local council has built a series of channels and dams to store the water; after all, it's so dry out here most of the time.
+It's strange to see these ancient rock mounds topped with modern concrete walls to direct the water; it's a bit of a shame, but I suppose it's preferable to huge pipelines from the coast.

 My next stop was Southern Cross, a tiny little town in the middle of nowhere that was as peaceful as most little outback towns are.
 An interesting gimmick in Southern Cross is that every street is named after a constellation (as is the town), and indeed there wasn't a cloud in the sky that night, so the stars were spectacular.
 But nothing much happens in Southern Cross, so after barbying some snags (that's cooking some sausages on the barbecue to you and me) I hit the sack and awoke on Wednesday to wonderful weather and a straight road heading into the rising sun, all the way to the Eastern Goldfields.